dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 * Injects an <xref:Microsoft.Extensions.DependencyInjection.IServiceScopeFactory> in order to create a scope in the background work item. `IServiceScopeFactory` is a singleton.
 * Creates a new dependency injection scope in the background thread.
 * Doesn't reference anything from the controller.
-* Doesn't capture the `PokemonDbContext` from the incoming request.
+* Doesn't capture the `ContosoDbContext` from the incoming request.

 [!code-csharp[](performance-best-practices/samples/3.0/Controllers/FireAndForgetSecondController.cs?name=snippet2)]

 The following highlighted code:

 * Creates a scope for the lifetime of the background operation and resolves services from it.
-* Uses `PokemonDbContext` from the correct scope.
+* Uses `ContosoDbContext` from the correct scope.

 [!code-csharp[](performance-best-practices/samples/3.0/Controllers/FireAndForgetSecondController.cs?name=snippet2&highlight=9-16)]